Contact Point Drift

 In SwingVantage Motion Lab

-SwingVantage measures the standard deviation of contact-point distance and height across a rally set, distinguishing a genuinely inconsistent swing from a sound swing meeting the ball at inconsistent spacing.
+SwingVantage measures the standard deviation of contact-point distance and height across a rally set, distinguishing a genuinely uneven swing from a sound swing meeting the ball at uneven spacing.

 Frequently asked questions

-Why is my contact point inconsistent even though my swing feels the same?
+Why is my contact point uneven even though my swing feels the same?

-Because the swing shape and the contact point are two different things — footwork spacing determines where the ball is met, and drift in footwork produces drift in results even from an identical swing.
+Because the swing shape and the contact point are two different things.
+This means footwork spacing determines where the ball is met, and drift in footwork produces drift in results even from an identical swing.

 Related terms

-- Late Contact (Tennis)Late contact means the racquet meets the ball behind the ideal contact point — usually behind the front hip — which robs the shot of pace, direction control, and spin.
+- Late Contact (Tennis)Late contact means the racquet meets the ball behind the ideal contact point.
+This means usually behind the front hip.
+This means which robs the shot of pace, direction control, and spin.

-- Early Contact / Rushing the ShotRushing the shot means starting the forward swing before the body has finished loading, forcing contact too early and too far in front of a stable base.
+- Early Contact / Rushing the ShotRushing the shot means starting the forward swing before the body has finished loading.
+This forces contact too early and too far in front of a stable base.

-- Balance Through ContactBalance through contact means the body's center of mass stays controlled and stable through the moment of impact, even while moving, allowing the swing to transfer its full power and direction into the ball.
+- Balance Through ContactBalance through contact means the body's center of mass stays controlled and stable through the moment of impact, even.
+At the same time, moving.
+This allows the swing to transfer its full power and direction into the ball.

-- Loss of Balance on Stretch ShotsLoss of balance on stretch shots happens when a wide, low, or hard-hit ball forces a player to reach beyond a stable base, causing the center of mass to fall away from the shot at contact.
+- Loss of Balance on Stretch ShotsLoss of balance on stretch shots happens when a wide, low, or hard-hit ball forces a player to reach beyond a stable base.
+This causes the center of mass to fall away from the shot at contact.

 - Recovery StepThe recovery step is the movement made immediately after hitting a shot to reposition at the optimal defensive or offensive base before the opponent's next ball.